Derick9c/Derick9c.github.io/Easysetup for this CV.md

 * If images do not load, check file name case and relative paths.
 * If logo does not display, check if the theme supports logo and path in `_config.yml`.
 * Refresh browser cache if needed.

+* notice: I used the jekyll-theme-minimal(it's github offical theme),you can get more information about the github style:https://docs.github.com/en/pages.